 Utility Worker/Parking Maintenance

-Qualifications: H/S graduation/equivalent.
-Applicants must have a valid drivers license, be at least 19 years old, and have a clean driving record (no moving violations within the last 2 years).
-They must be able to follow directions; lift 80 pounds; and possess an automotive aptitude.
-One year previous work experience is required.
+Qualifications: Must be a University of Minnesota student registered for a minimum of six credit hours.
+Must have a valid driver's license, be at least 19 years old, and have a clean driving record (no moving violations within the last two years).
+Must be able to follow directions and lift 50 pounds.

-Qualifications: A marketing, communication or journalism student with junior or senior status.
+Qualifications: A marketing, communication or journalism student preferred.
 Must have excellent verbal and written communication and be experienced in Microsoft Word, PowerPoint and Excel.

 Hours: 15-20 hours per week during office hours (8 am - 4:30 pm, Monday-Friday).